 - The Answers for Business website helps businesses navigate the large amount of information that is provided by the Dutch government.
 There are, for example, tax reliefs and allowances for starting entrepreneurs and schemes to start a company while still retaining your benefits.
 Answers for Business provides a full overview here.

 - The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland) encourages entrepreneurs in sustainable, agrarian, innovative and international business.
-The subsidies and programmes run by the Netherlands Enterprise Agency can be found here.
 For example, the innovation credit from the Ministry of Economic Affairs supports small companies in taking up risky innovation projects.
 There are also subsidies and schemes for doing business internationally, such as subsidies for exports that operate in emerging markets and for joint ventures between companies based in different countries.
 Find more information here.